Skip to content

 2. Risf of debasement of funds through inflation of the money

-3. Risk of censorship of being able to use the money for desired purposes
+3. Risk of censorship preventing the use the money for desired purposes

 Proposed solution (A) is essentially our current financial system.
 It leaves you exposed to all three risks.